Whitehill Chase Foundation

 - Hospice and palliative care services (St. Christopher's Hospice, Longfield Hospice Care)

-- Children's welfare organizations (Country Holidays for Inner City Kids - CHICKS)
+- Children's welfare organisations (Country Holidays for Inner City Kids - CHICKS)

 What They Don't Fund